-- ▶ Is the PLC connected to the power supply? - ► Analysis with the Diagnosis Viewer (on page 48): - -> Which messages are displayed? - ► Are you using the correct cable which is recommended by the manufacturer for the connection between the PLC and the PC? - ▶ Did you select the right COM port? - ▶ Do the communication parameters match (Baud rate, parity, start/stop bits,...)? - ▶ Is the COM port blocked by another application? - Did you use the right object type for the variable? - Example: Driver variables are purely statistics variables.
+- ▶ Is the PLC connected to the power supply? - ► Analysis with the Diagnosis Viewer (on page 58): - -> Which messages are displayed? - ► Are you using the correct cable which is recommended by the manufacturer for the connection between the PLC and the PC?

+- ▶ Did you select the right COM port? - ▶ Do the communication parameters match (Baud rate, parity, start/stop bits,...)? - ▶ Is the COM port blocked by another application? - Did you use the right object type for the variable?
+Example: Driver variables based on driver object type Communication details are purely statistics variables.
 They do not communicate with the PLC.
-(See chapter Driver variable (on page 37).) - ▶ Does the offset addressing of the variable match the one in the PLC?
+You can find detailed information on this in the Communication details (Driver variables) (on page 48) chapter. - ▶ Does the offset addressing of the variable match the one in the PLC?